ollej/rusty-slider/README.md

 At the moment, the markdown supported is headers, paragraphs, code blocks, and simple lists.
 Emphasis and strong will be ignored.

+Heading level 1 can be used as title page, as it will render in the middle of the slide and can have a larger font size set by the theme option `font_size_header_title`.

 Use left and right arrow keys or left and right mouse button to move back and forth between slides.